kism37/kx/README.md

 ### Identification by usage shape, not name

-Production bundles strip everything. kx doesn't grep for `"useForm"` -- it identifies a form hook by detecting that something returns an object destructured into `{handleSubmit, control, ...}`.
+Production bundles strip everything. kx doesn't grep for `"useForm"`, it identifies a form hook by detecting that something returns an object destructured into `{handleSubmit, control, ...}`.
 Same for schemas, mutations, sessions, resolvers.
 Works on react-hook-form, vee-validate, svelte-forms-lib, custom hooks, and anything else that follows these conventions.

 ### Coverage you don't have to click for

 - **Chunk-manifest resolution.** kx parses Vite, Webpack, Rollup, and Next.js entry bundles for their chunk maps and force-fetches every lazy-loaded route.
-The admin panel chunk that only loads when you click "Settings -> Account" -- kx pulls it on first scan.
+The admin panel chunk that only loads when you click "Settings -> Account", kx pulls it on first scan.
 - **Source-map recovery.** Every `.js.map` is fetched, parsed, and original TypeScript sources are reconstructed and re-scanned.
 Third-party noise (react, lodash, polyfills) is filtered.
 Findings on recovered files are tagged `[src] path/to/Original.ts`.

 ### Optional LLM verification